blakeblackshear/frigate/docs/docs/configuration/advanced.md

     volumes:
       ...
       - /path/to/your/nginx.conf:/usr/local/nginx/conf/nginx.conf
 ```

 ### Enabling IPv6

-IPv6 is disabled by default, to enable IPv6 nginx.conf needs to be bind mounted as described above with the IPv6 enabled.
+IPv6 is disabled by default, to enable IPv6 listen.gotmpl needs to be bind mounted with IPv6 enabled.
 For example:

 ```
-server {
+{{ if not .enabled }}
+# intended for external traffic, protected by auth
+listen 8971;
+{{ else }}
+# intended for external traffic, protected by auth
+listen 8971 ssl;

+# intended for internal traffic, not protected by auth
-  listen: 5000;
+listen 5000;
-}
 ```

 becomes

 ```
-server {
+{{ if not .enabled }}
+# intended for external traffic, protected by auth
+listen [::]:8971 ipv6only=off;
+{{ else }}
+# intended for external traffic, protected by auth
+listen [::]:8971 ipv6only=off ssl;

+# intended for internal traffic, not protected by auth
 listen [::]:5000 ipv6only=off;
-}
 ```

 ## Custom Dependencies